EURO GOVT-Bunds retreat; trade choppy before EU summit

 LONDON, Oct 25 German government bonds fell on Tuesday as equities rose on upbeat earnings, with trading likely to stay volatile ahead of Wednesday's European summit, where deep divisions threaten to derail a comprehensive plan to tackle the debt crisis.

-Bund futures FGBLc1 traded in an 80-tick range in volumes just a third of the normal average, with long-term investors seen sidelined before the summit's outcome.
-Sharp differences over the extent of losses private holders of Greek bonds will have to accept remain a huge risk to a successful conclusion.
+Bund futures FGBLc1 traded in an 80-tick range in ultra-thin volumes with long-term investors seen sidelined before the outcome of the summit.
+Sharp differences over the extent of losses private holders of Greek bonds would have to accept remain a huge risk to a successful outcome.

 "We're shifting between glass-half-full, glass-half-empty and we are doing it on a continuous basis.
 With the flow of headlines that we are getting it's very difficult to form any sort of conviction around the price action."

-The contract had risen as high as 135.00 on fresh doubts European leaders would deliver on their promises of sweeping new measures to solve the region's two-year-old debt problems.
+The contract had risen as high as 135.00 on fresh doubts European leaders would deliver on their promises of sweeping new measures to solve the region's two-year debt problems.

-Cash 10-year Bund yields were 2 basis points up at 2.13 percent , having traded in a 1.985 percent to 2.25 percent range over the past week.

-"People got quite long over the rally in August and they are just taking some of that off the table," a trader said.

 BIG BAZOOKAS

-Highlighting market nervousness, European Central Bank governing council member Lorenzo Bini Smaghi urged leaders to take a robust approach to tackling the crisis.
+Highlighting market nervousness, incoming European Central Bank President Lorenzo Bini Smaghi urged leaders to take a robust approach to tackling the crisis.

 He said while it was very difficult to secure political consensus for using "bazookas", having a financial arsenal large enough to respond was crucial.